-We have identified a set of stratospheric events affecting the North American continent, by developing an event definition that is both straightforward to compute and physically interpretable in terms of reflection of upward-propagating Rossby waves.
-These events correspond to relatively strong negative temperature anomalies across a large part of North America, but their most striking feature is that they are systematically associated with a sharp lowering of the surface temperatures.
-Indeed, the onset of the stratospheric reflection events sees widespread positive temperature anomalies, which rapidly drop to negative temperature anomalies on synoptic timescales.
+tion events sees widespread positive temperature anomalies, which rapidly drop to negative temperature anomalies on synoptic timescales.
 A similar role of stratospheric wave reflection in leading to a drop in temperatures in central-eastern North America was recently discussed by Guan et al. (2020), in the context of an intraseasonal North American temperature variability mode.
 Cold spells can have severe socio-economic impacts (e.g. Doss-Gollin et al., 2021), and rapid temperature swings are a hazard in their own right.
-They can for example lead to widespread ecosystem impacts in the case of false spring events (e.g. Kral-O'Brien et al., 2019), or more generally to unexpectedly large damages even in the absence of extreme absolute anomalies (Casson et al., 2019).
-The association between stratospheric reflection events and rapid continental-scale surface temperature drops is therefore highly relevant from an impacts-based perspective.
+They can for example lead to widespread ecosystem impacts in the case of false spring events (e.g. Kral-O'Brien et al., 2019) or more generally to unexpectedly large damage even in the absence of extreme absolute anomalies (Casson et al., 2019).
+The association between stratospheric reflection events and rapid continental-scale surface temperature drops is therefore highly relevant from an impact-based perspective.

 The onset of the stratospheric reflection events is associated with a strong stratospheric polar vortex, which is then partially stretched by the development of the Alaskan/Aleutian ridge typical of the Alaskan Ridge (AkR) regime.
 The vortex stretching is associated with a geographical shift of the negative 10 hPa geopotential height anomalies towards Eurasia and a return of the vortex strength to climatological levels.
-Indeed, at positive lags, the mean 10 hPa 60 °N zonal-mean zonal wind anomaly is not significant (Fig. A5b), which suggests that the reflection events do not induce a specific 10 hPa zonal-mean zonal wind response as they develop.
-Nonetheless, significant negative 10 hPa geopotential height anomalies persist over the polar region for over 10 days following the onset of the reflection events (Fig. A4).
+Indeed, at positive lags, the mean 10 hPa 60° N zonal-mean zonal wind anomaly is not significant (Fig. A5b), which suggests that the reflection events do not induce a specific 10 hPa zonal-mean zonal wind response as they develop.
+Nonetheless, significant negative 10 hPa geopotential height anomalies persist over the polar region for over 10 d following the onset of the reflection events (Fig. A4).
 These resemble the wave-1 asymmetric mode of winter stratospheric variability identified by Ding et al. (2022), whose footprint is indeed associated with a strengthening of the Alaskan/Aleutian ridge and a surface cooling signal over North America.
 Our results further echo the evolution of the intraseasonal temperature variability mode discussed in Guan et al. (2020), which displays a strengthening of the Alaskan ridge and upstream trough associated with stratospheric wave reflection.

 We also analysed whether the reflection events overlap with the occurrence of SSWs (Table A1), finding that SSWs occur during only 9 of the 44 reflection events.
-An additional 3 reflection events are preceded by an SSW within 20 days of their onset.
-Of the 9 events coinciding with an SSW, 5 do not show a substantial drop in surface temperature anomalies over the cold spell domain we analyse here (Fig. 4a), i.e. they are "warm" or "neutral" events.
-Moreover, in only 3 of these 9 events does an SSW occur within the first 15 days, which are the lags on which our analysis focuses (and of these, none occur within the first 9 days).
+An additional three reflection events are preceded by an SSW within 20 d of their onset.
+Of the nine events coinciding with an SSW, five do not show a substantial drop in surface temperature anomalies over the cold spell domain we analyse here (Fig. 4a); i.e. they are "warm" or "neutral" events.
+Moreover, in only three of these nine events does an SSW occur within the first 15 d, which are the lags on which our analysis focuses (and of these, none occur within the first 9d).
 Hence, there is minimal correspondence between our reflection events and SSWs.
 This is dynamically relevant, as any reflection events occurring during SSWs may involve over-reflection rather than linear reflection (Harnik and Heifetz, 2007), and their evolution and surface impacts may thus be viewed as a mixture between a reflective SSW and linear reflection events (e.g. Kodera et al., 2016).